Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-Furthermore, many deep learning models explore dimensions of interpretability that extend beyond the ideas of existing semi-parametric methods.
 Chen\cite{chen2022} proposes \textit{survival kernet}, a deep kernel survival model, in which a kernel function is learned, which is used to predict the survival probability for unseen observations based on the most similar training observations.
 More specifically, kernel netting\cite{kpotufe2017} is used to induce interpretability, by partitioning the training data into clusters and then representing unseen instances as a weighted combinations of a few clusters.
 The clusters can be interpreted classically by comparing the Kaplan-Meier survival curves across clusters.
 Alternatively, a heatmap visualization of the fraction of points in a cluster with specific feature values can be employed to deduct feature-based characteristics for each cluster.
 Since kernel weights determine the contribution of each cluster to a new data instance, local interpretations of the relative importance of different clusters for the hazard function prediction can be extracted.